fluencelabs/HackFS-2021/README.md

 Fluence is offering three prices in the named category:

-* USD 2000 -- Best use of Fluence and IPLD
+* USD 2,000 for the best use of Aqua to use Fluence compute to IPLD solutions such as
-* USD 2000 -- Best use of Fluence and IPNS
+    * indexing and searching of IPFS hosted blogs or web sites
+    * indexing and searching of blockchain IPLD data
+    * creating [content addressable archive](https://ipld.io/specs/transport/) (CAR) file readers and writers

+* USD 2,000 for the best functional solution providing a performant IPNS solution with Aqua.
+For example, use [Aqua DHT](https://github.com/fluencelabs/aqua-dht) as the a name registry or name registry cache to speed up IPNS

-* USD 2000 -- Best use of Fluence and Ceramic or Textile
+* USD 2,000 for the best integration of Fluence compute with Ceramic or Textile data layers or identities

-Please note that there may be opportunities to extend a project past HackFS.

 ## The Submission